chappy84/grumpy-phpunit/test-doubles.markdown

 * `$this->any()` won't care how many times you run it, and is the choice of lazy testers everywhere
 * `$this->never()` expects the method to never run
 * `$this->once()` expects the method to be called only once during the test.
 If you are using `$this->with` that we talk about in the next section, PHPUnit will check that the method is called once with those specific parameters being passed in
+* `$this->exactly()` expects the method to be called a specific number of items.
+It accepts an integer as the parameter
 * `$this->atLeastOnce()` is an interesting one, a good alternative to any()

 When you are creating expectations for multiple calls, be aware that